lzjqsdd/scikit-learn-doc-cn/doc/modules/ensemble.rst

     F_m(x) = F_{m-1}(x) + \nu \gamma_m h_m(x)

-The parameter :math:`\nu` is also called the **learning rate** because it scales the step length the gradient descent procedure; it can be set via the ``learning_rate`` parameter.
+The parameter :math:`\nu` is also called the **learning rate** because it scales the step length the the gradient descent procedure; it can be set via the ``learning_rate`` parameter.

 The parameter ``learning_rate`` strongly interacts with the parameter